capactio/website/docs/feature/storage-backends/aws-secrets-manager.md

 ## Next steps

 Now, you can run any Capact manifest and utilize the newly installed AWS Secrets Manager storage backend.
 For example, [install Mattermost](../../example/mattermost-installation.md).
-Once it's installed, verify the output TypeInstance values are created in AWS Secrets Manager.
-You can do it in two ways:
+Once it is installed, verify the output TypeInstance values are created in AWS Secrets Manager.
+You can do it in the following ways:

   - verify the `backend.id` for output TypeInstances of a given Action:

       ```bash
       capact act get {action Name} -ojson | jq '.Actions[0].output.typeInstances'`
       ```

   - see the AWS Secrets Manager UI to verify the TypeInstance value is stored externally.

 To clean up the secrets stored externally, just delete a given TypeInstance.